denoland/docs/runtime/getting_started/first_project.md

 oldUrl: /runtime/manual/getting_started/first_steps/
 ---

-Deno has mny [built in tools](TODO:-cli-link) to make your development experience as smooth as possible.
+Deno has many [built in tools](TODO:-cli-link) to make your development experience as smooth as possible.
 One of these tools is the [project initializer](TODO:init-link), which creates a new Deno project with a basic file structure and configuration.